Anni Daulter

 Anni Daulter is a contemporary American author whose best-selling cookbooks are designed to promote healthy living, especially in relation to childbirth and children.

 Biography

 Daulter studied at the University of Southern California, where she received a Master of Social Work degree.
 In 2012, she founded the Sacred Living Movement presenting pregnancy and childbirth as a spiritual experience while stressing the need to adopt a sacred approach to the events of everyday life.
 The movement started with Daulter's book, Sacred Pregnancy, and a single retreat in Ojai, California.
 It has since expanded to over a dozen live retreats and online workshops.
-Daulter lives in Pennsylvania with her husband Tim and children Zoe, Bodhi, Lotus Sunshine, and River Love.
+Daulter lives in Oregon with her husband Tim and children Zoe, Bodhi, Lotus Sunshine, and River Love.

 Early career

 Daulter's first book, Organically Raised: Conscious Cooking for Babies and Toddlers (2010) was the first in a line of healthy living books and cookbooks about organic lifestyles for families with kids.
 She is concerned with the state of our food and its effects on childhood obesity, emphasizing the need to prepare for the health and longevity of future generations.
 Other books include Ice Pop Joy, The Organic Family Cookbook, Naturally Fun Parties for Kids, and Bountiful Baby Purees.
 In addition, she was the founder of a natural organic baby food company, Bohemian Baby.